 Acknowledgements.
-We would like to thank the editor, Michel Crucifix for handling our manuscript and Kristin Poinar and one anonymous reviewer for their helpful comments on the initial version of the manuscript.
-Moreover, we would like to thank Michele Petrini, Anders Levermann and Fuyuki Saito for fruitful discussiondiscussions.
+We would like to thank Anders Levermann and Fuyuki Saito for fruitful discussion.
 We are grateful for financial support by the European Research Council Advanced Grant project ERA (Earth Resilience in the Anthropocene, grant ERC-2016-ADG-743080) and the Leibniz Association (project DominoES).
 MZ is partially supported by the Deutsche Forschungsgemeinschaft (DFG) by grant WI4556/3-1.
 MZ acknowledges the German Fulbright commission for a PhD program.
 RW and TA acknowledge support by TiPACCs, PROTECT, PalMod.
 We further acknowledge the European Regional Development Fund (ERDF), the German Federal Ministry of Education and Research (BMBF) and the Land Brandenburg for supporting this project by providing resources on the high-performance computer system at the Potsdam Institute for Climate Impact Research.
 Development of PISM is supported by NASA grant NNX17AG65G and NSF grants PLR-1603799 and PLR-1644277.